oracle-livelabs/security/database/advanced/beyond-the-baseline/database-vault.md

     ![DB Vault](./images/dv-018b.png "Disable OPS control")

-You may now proceed to the next lab!
+You may now proceed to the next lab.

 ## **Appendix**: About the Product
 ### **Overview**